Hurdles to Progress in Long-form Question Answering: A state-of-the-art LFQA system

 \section{A state-of-the-art LFQA system}

-The ELI5 task~\citep{fan-etal-2019-eli5} asks models to generate paragraph-length answers to open-ended questions that often rely on world knowledge (e.g., \textit{how do jellyfish function without brains or nervous systems?}).
+The ELI5 task~\citep{fan-etal-2019-eli5} asks models to generate paragraph-length answers to open-ended questions in English that often rely on world knowledge (e.g., \textit{how do jellyfish function without brains or nervous systems?}).
 LFQA systems thus benefit from conditioning answer generation on relevant documents from the web (such as the Wikipedia article about \textit{jellyfish}).
 While large-scale pretrained language models store surprising amounts of world knowledge within their parameters~\citep{petroni2019language, roberts2020much}, external document retrieval not only augments this intrinsic knowledge but also grounds model outputs in a knowledge source, which provides interpretability.

 In this section, we describe our proposed LFQA system, which conditions answer generation on Wikipedia articles identified by a pretrained retriever.
 We use a dense retriever trained by scaling up a distantly supervised algorithm from~\citet{jernite2020}.
 Since retrieved articles can be quite long and often exceed the maximum sequence length of pretrained models like BERT~\citep{devlin-etal-2019-bert}, we use a sparse-attention variant of the Transformer to allow modeling over longer sequences.
-Our system sets a new state of the art on ELI5, although we question the significance of this result in \sectionref{sec:analysis_main}.
+While our system sets a new state-of-the-art on ELI5, we question the significance of this result in \sectionref{sec:analysis_main}.